Risk Assessments and Safer Handling

 Pupil risk assessments and care plans

-Elements of the report can be used to inform the Individual Education Plan and Annual Review and EHCP.
+The risk assessment report can be used to inform the Individual Education Plan and Annual Review and EHCP.
 Risk assessments are updated annually.
 Specific pre and post-surgery assessments are available.

-Please note that there is no charge for this service for Islington schools and early years’ settings as schools have already paid through the DSG.
+There is no charge for this service for Islington schools and early years’ settings as schools have already paid through the DSG.

 If you require Safer Handling Risk Assessments or training please contact Julie Noble either by email, telephone or at the address shown below.
 Alternatively fill in the Referral Form (see below) and return it with as much detail as possible please.